powerline/powerline/docs/source/configuration/local.rst

-In addition to the above configuration options you can use ``$POWERLINE_COMMAND`` environment variable to tell shell or tmux to use specific powerline implementation and ``$POWERLINE_CONFIG`` to tell zsh or tmux where ``powerline-config`` script is located.
+In addition to the above configuration options you can use ``$POWERLINE_COMMAND`` environment variable to tell shell or tmux to use specific powerline implementation and ``$POWERLINE_CONFIG_COMMAND`` to tell zsh or tmux where ``powerline-config`` script is located.
 This is mostly useful for putting powerline into different directory.

 .. note::